The Brancatelli File By Joe Brancatelli

 HOME E-MAIL JOE PRINT 2018 COLUMNS JOE'S ARCHIVES SEARCH LOG OUT

-A Babel of Bags and a Potemkin Village of Brands
+A Babel of Bags, a Potemkin Village of Brands

 Thursday, May 10, 2018 -- When I first became a frequent flyer about 40 years ago, I thought Boyt Luggage was hot stuff.
 Samsonite owns the name now.
 When I started making enough money to buy better bags, I switched to Hartmann.
 Samsonite owns the name now.
 In recent years, Tumi has been the brand that motivated business travelers to pay a bit more.
 Samsonite bought Tumi two years ago.